·

 I like this stencil by MoxieDori.
 And the cool thing about these – they are available in different sizes.

-Sometimes (most of the time!) you just need your spread to be centered and balanced.
-Great help for this is this Westcott Ruler.
+Sometimes (most of the time), you just need your spread to be centered and balanced.
+TYhius ruler will be very helpful!

 Believe me; it’s much easier to use it than to measure all the sides every time you need to draw a line!
 Use your extra time to enjoy some herbal tea! (maybe I’ll share some of my favorite brands of tea in a future post).